Looking for the perfect London Bridge pub for your next drink? These brilliant boozers have you covered.

 MC & Sons

-London has long been a melting pot of cultures and cuisines, and that’s definitely what’s on offer at London Bridge pub MC & Sons.
+London has long been a melting pot of cultures and cuisines, and that’s definitely what’s on offer at MC & Sons.
 In the English capital, you’ll find this traditional Irish boozer serving up a Thai menu and a selection of international beers.

 Forget having a heavy steak pie to accompany your Guinness, MC & Sons menu is authentically Thai – specifically, from Chiang Mai in the country’s hilly north.
-The cuisine is particularly unique, and well-known from its finely balanced fresh flavours – with more than a bit of a spicy zing.
+The cuisine is particularly unique, and well-known for its finely balanced fresh flavours – with more than a bit of a spicy zing.
 One of their dishes has even become a Gousto meal!

 The decor is all Ireland, however, with a moody wooden interior.
 The beer on tap is a bit of a blend, there’s Guinness (that goes without saying in an Irish pub), but there’s also the Thai offering, Singha.
 We love it.